Mixture of Finite Mixtures Model for Basket Trial: Discussion

-While we recommend using Berry's BHM in the second step of our approach, other popular approaches such as EXNEX model can also be implemented.
-This proposed approach is more appropriate for basket trials where the number of cohorts is relatively large (e.g. 6 cohorts or more).
+While we highly recommend using Berry's BHM in the second step of our approach due to its computational efficiency and widespread acceptance in regulatory settings, the framework is highly modular.
+Other popular hierarchical approaches, such as the EXNEX (Exchangeable-Nonexchangeable) model, can seamlessly be implemented in the second step.
+Utilizing EXNEX within the identified clusters could serve as an additional safeguard, addressing any residual heterogeneity or extreme outlying responses that might exist even among broadly similar cohorts.

-Further extension of this work includes: analysing time-to-event endpoint such as Progression Free Survival (PFS) and Overall Survival (OS) \citep{xu2019nonparametric} under the same framework; adding another layer of heterogeneity so that it can also be used in platform trials where there are multiple treatment options and multiple cancer types.
+Despite its robust performance, this approach does have certain limitations.
+The proposed MFM-based clustering is most appropriate for basket trials where the number of cohorts is relatively large (e.g., 6 cohorts or more).
+In highly restricted trials with only three or four cohorts, the clustering algorithm may lack the necessary data diversity to form stable, non-trivial partitions, often defaulting to either complete pooling or complete independence.
+Additionally, the reliance on Dahl's method for post-MCMC inference requires storing large membership matrices, which can be computationally intensive for massive scale simulations, though it remains highly tractable for standard trial sizes.

+There are several promising directions for the further extension of this work.
+First, while our current model focuses on binary endpoints (e.g., Objective Response Rate), many later-stage trials rely on time-to-event endpoints.
+Extending this MFM framework to analyze Progression-Free Survival (PFS) and Overall Survival (OS) \citep{xu2019nonparametric} would require integrating survival likelihoods (such as Weibull or piecewise exponential models) and accounting for right-censoring within the clustering step.
+Second, we aim to add another layer of hierarchical heterogeneity modeling so that this method can be deployed in complex platform trials.
+Unlike basket trials, platform trials evaluate multiple treatment options simultaneously against multiple cancer types, requiring a multi-dimensional clustering approach to capture treatment-by-disease interactions.
+Finally, incorporating patient-level biomarker covariates directly into the MFM prior—allowing baseline genetic signatures to influence the probability of two cohorts clustering together—could further refine the precision of the dynamic borrowing process.